open/close all folders

 - Death Seeker: The last book confirms he wants to die- and take reality with him- because he can't bear the idea of existence any longer.
 When Rand asks why the Dark One never punished him for impersonating him, Moridin tells him that his punishment was to be brought back to life.

 - Despair Event Horizon: It is implied by Rand's comments to Moridin in the World of Dreams that it was Elan Morin reaching the same conclusion as Rand did on Dragonmount at the end of The Gathering Storm that led him to become a Straw Nihilist in the first place—he just didn't have an Epiphany Therapy to bring him back from the brink.
-This, coupled with Graendal's thoughts on Elan Morin once having been good like herself, may suggest Moridin could possibly be brought back to the Light (particularly with Nynaeve's ability to heal insanity), but since unlike Rand he has no one to love or protect, the chances of this are very slim.
-It doesn't happen- he dies in Rand's body.
+This, coupled with Graendal's thoughts on Elan Morin once having been good like herself, suggests that Moridin has the potential to return to the Light though having no one to love mixed with a genuine death wish meant he never actually realized it.

 - Disc One Final Boss: In the first three books, everyone thought he actually was the Dark One (Moiraine figured out his true identity after his death), and that when Rand killed him it was all over.
 Boy were they wrong...